Why Cleaning Isn’t the Same as Decluttering—And Why Mixing Them Up Is Exhausting!

 - Buying organizers instead of reducing volume

-So they feel like they’re working all the time, but nothing ever changes.
-That’s because they’re stuck in maintenance mode, hoping it turns into transformation.
+So they feel like they’re working constantly, but nothing ever changes.
+That’s because they’re stuck in maintenance mode, hoping it magically becomes transformation.
 It won’t.
-And that’s not a personal failure.
-That’s a category error.

 If you’re asking: